7 Kubota L3560 Problems and Quick Solutions

 With the Kubota tractors, sometimes the fuel system is suspected to cause engine crank problems.

-To deal with this, you first need to check if the tank needs a fill.
+To deal with this, you must first check if the tank needs a fill.
 If the levels are low, fill it to the correct level.
-You should also check out the fuel tank and ensure that it’s clean—no dust or debris.
+You should also check out the fuel tank and ensure it’s clean—no dust or debris.

-You might need to bleed out the fuel system and clean it if you encounter any dirt in the system to solve this problem.
+You might need to bleed out the fuel system and clean it if you encounter any dirt to solve this problem.
 Finally, tighten up the tank bolt or any other loose nut.

 Battery troubleshooting

-Also, ensure your battery terminals are clean and that the battery cables are running properly.
+Also, ensure your battery terminals are clean and the cables are running properly.
 This is important because battery cables sometimes corrode and break with time.

 Use an Ohm meter to check out the voltage of the Kubota tractor safety switches and ensure it gives out correct readings.

-For precautionary purposes, during the winter, we suggest fully charging the battery and storing it away from your Kubota tractor.
+For precautionary purposes, we suggest fully charging the battery and storing it away from your Kubota tractor during the winter.

 Oil viscosity